Skip to content

 BoundedEach command has a documented worst-case latency.
 No surprise cloud charges.

 Defense-in-depthCredentials only in macOS Keychain, never on disk.
-Pre-commit secret scanner refuses to push anything matching 16 well-known credential patterns.
+Pre-push secret scanner refuses anything matching 13 content patterns or 9 filename patterns.
 Schema validation at every config boundary.

 Discovery-firstNo hardcoded IPs, ports, hostnames.
 Everything via ~/.sanctum/instance.yaml or runtime discovery.